 This evergreen Drake meme is another example.
 Note that this example tweet is highly targeted to its audience: writers.

-As for text-based memes, two prominent examples are the ‘red flag’ meme and ‘did it hurt’ meme.
+As for text-based memes, two prominent examples are the ‘red flag’ meme and the ‘did it hurt’ meme.
 Here’s an example:

-3. Funny images and GIFs
+3. Funny Images & GIFs

 You can always make this product-led which helps you highlight your brand or its unique value proposition.

 Take Bugles, for example.
 They tweeted this funny image with a caption that hints at their value prop (the cone-shaped crisps fit on your fingertips like caps):

 Brands on Twitter also leverage funny trends and so can you.
 Simply keep an eye on your audience’s interest and see if you can crack a relevant joke when something starts trending.

 It’s also important here that you don’t simply joke about what matters to your audience, but also something that aligns with your brand values.

 Have some active followers or target customers?
 Add them to a Twitter list and keep an eye on the list to recognize any Twitter trends before it’s too late to tweet about them.